-Visa & Permits for travelling Tibet/ Kailash
+Visa & Permits for traveling Tibet/ Kailash

 Please note: While entering China it is best to have a visa covering the expected duration of stay.
 Getting extensions inside China can involve delays and other difficulties.
-You need to apply for a double- or multiple entry visa when you need to leave and re-enter mainland China.
-Please note that, even when you leave for Hong Kong or Macao from mainland China, you still need to have a double or multiple entry visas.
+You need to apply for a double- or multiple-entry visa when you need to leave and re-enter mainland China.
+Please note that, even when you leave for Hong Kong or Macao from mainland China, you still need to have double or multiple entry visas.

 Tibet Permit / Tibet Tourism Bureau (TTB) Permit

 Tibet Tourism Bureau (TTB) Permits are necessary to make entry to Lhasa or any other part of the Tibetan Autonomous Region and are obtainable through Touch Kailash Travels & Tours as part of the arrangement for secure travel.
-You just need to send your passport copy by the scan.
+You just need to send your passport copy by scan.

 Who can get Tibet Travel Permit and who can’t

-Name, Nationality, Passport number, Sex, Date of Birth and Occupation details for the Indian passport holder
+Name, Nationality, Passport number, Sex, Date of Birth, and Occupation details for the Indian passport holder

 Passport scan copy for other than Indian passport holder

 Only the guide could hold the permit after you arrive in Tibet.
-You are not allowed to bring with it and travel to anywhere you want because except Lhasa you need another permit named as "Aliens Permit".
+You are not allowed to bring with it you and travel to anywhere you want because except Lhasa you need another permit named an "Aliens Permit".
 Otherwise, if you are stopped by the police you will be sent out of Tibet or have trouble politically and economically.
 Furthermore, the travel agency which helped to get you the permit will also be in trouble.